Snarkdoof/cryocloud/README.md

 files, in which case the cache will verify that the files are still present before returning the cached values.

+Notice that "cache" can both be provided in the ccmodule description in the module or it can be specified in the workflow JSON file.
+The workflow definition will override the ccmodule definition.

 For more advanced caching, modules can use the CryoCache class (example in cryonite/microservices/geocode/mod_geocode.py)

 **cache**: *{args: [], expires: int, files: []}*